isblab/pickET/docs/input_for_s1.md

         upper_z-slice_limit: <lower_zslice_where_the_lamella_ends> #[Optional]#
             },
     ]

-`inputs` is a list (enclosed within square brackets) that can be expanded with similar entries, enclosed in curly brackets as shown above. `lower_z-slice_limit` and `upper_z-slice_limit` denote the upper and lower bounds on the Z-slices where the tomogram is of the highest quality and is most likely of containing good particles. *Note that these bounds are only considered for fitting the clustering algorithm.
+`inputs` is a list (enclosed within square brackets) that can be expanded with similar entries, enclosed in curly brackets as shown above. `lower_z-slice_limit` and `upper_z-slice_limit` denote the upper and lower bounds on the Z-slices where the tomogram is of the highest quality and is most likely to contain good particles.

+*Note that these bounds are only considered for fitting the clustering algorithm that separates particle voxels from background voxels.
 Particle localizations may still be predicted on Z-slices beyond the mentioned bounds.
-Using these bounds may help avoid the contaminants from the periphery of the lamella from confounding the clustering algorithm.
-(See also: Fig 2).
-Moreover, these allow help process larger tomograms without increasing the computing and GPU memory requirement.*
+Using these bounds in S1 may help avoid the contaminants from the periphery of the lamella from confounding the clustering algorithm.
+(See also: Fig 2). **#TOOD where is Fig. 1?** Moreover, these allow help process larger tomograms without increasing the processing speed and GPU memory requirement.*

-The entries marked as `#[Optional]#` are optional and may be omitted.
+The entries marked as `#[Optional]#` may be omitted.
 If you do not wish to specify these, these lines should be deleted from from the `param_file.yaml`.

 <div align="center">
     <img src="../images/Zbounds.jpg" alt="Fig. 2: Z-slice bounds for the two steps in PickET" width="600" align="center">